QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 Time is discrete and takes values :math:`t = 0, 1 , \ldots, T`

-(We leave open the possibility that :math:`T = + \infty`, but that will require special care in interpreting and using **terminal condition** on :math:`K_t` at :math:`t = T+1` to be described below)
+(We leave open the possibility that :math:`T = + \infty`, but that will require special care in interpreting and using a **terminal condition** on :math:`K_t` at :math:`t = T+1` to be described below)